-The Central Bank of Russia opens the possibility for stock exchanges to enter the cryptocurrency market in that country.
+The Central Bank of Russia allows stock exchanges to enter the cryptocurrency market in that country.

-Russia is preparing a new maneuver to make room for bitcoin (BTC) and cryptocurrencies in the Russian economy.
-The Russian Central Bank offered the country's stock exchanges the possibility of integrating crypto-asset trading into their platforms.
+Russia Stock Exchanges to Trade Bitcoin.
+Russia is preparing a new maneuver to make room for Bitcoin (BTC) and cryptocurrencies in the Russian economy.
+The Russian Central Bank offered the country’s stock exchanges the possibility of integrating crypto-asset trading into their platforms.

 This newspaper points out that the plan for the exchanges is to trade bitcoin with the exact mechanism used to trade shares.
 It adds that a representative of the Moscow Stock Exchange told them that he found the Central Bank’s proposal interesting, claiming to be interested in the initiative and willing to discuss it further.